hounddogai/hounddog-action/README.md

 ## Example

-The following GitHub Actions workflow runs a HoundDog.ai scan on pull requests and uploads the results to GitHub Advanced Security:
+The GitHub Actions workflow below runs a HoundDog.ai scan on and uploads the results to GitHub Advanced Security:

 ```yaml
 name: HoundDog.ai Scan